francopub/francopub.github.io/blog/_posts/2017-04-17-Sure-It-Took-Longer.md

 		fileName = os.path.splitext(file)[0]
 		output = pypandoc.convert_file(file, 'md', outputfile= fileName + "-FA.md")
 		print file + " has been converted to markdown"
+        #left myself console notes so I knew where I was;
+        #like I said, this script took a really long time to run

 for mdFile in os.listdir(curDir):
 	if mdFile.endswith('.md'):
+	    #now we have our markdown files,
+    	#which are a little easier to parse than docx
 		mdFileName = os.path.splitext(mdFile)[0]
 		mdFile_opened = open(mdFile)
 		mdFile_contents = mdFile_opened.read()